About Me

 First, “substantive due process exalts judges at the expense of the People from whom they derive their authority.”

-The fact Thomas quotes an opinion by Justice Byron White, who concurred in Griswold and was willing to accept unenumerated rights in various cases, is telling.
+The fact Thomas quotes an opinion by Justice Byron White, who concurred with Griswold and was willing to accept unenumerated rights in various cases, is telling.
 Thomas citing this is rather amusing.
 He appeals to various sources to overrule current majorities.
 That's okay though.

 Second, substantive due process distorts other areas of constitutional law.
 For example, once this Court identifies a “fundamental” right for one class of individuals, it invokes the Equal Protection Clause to demand exacting scrutiny of statutes that deny the right to others.

 Again, this just moves the problem.
-If someone supports a "privilege or immunities" approach or the Ninth Amendment, there will will be unenumerated rights for which a higher degree of scrutiny, using various criteria (including vagueness concerns), will be involved.
+If someone supports a "privilege or immunities" approach or the Ninth Amendment, there will be unenumerated rights for which a higher degree of scrutiny, using various criteria (including vagueness concerns), will be involved.

 Third, substantive due process is often wielded to “disastrous ends.”

 He cited Dred Scott here as if that opinion rested on substantive due process.
-Again, there is nothing unique about SDP here, and it is hard to find a right that will be applied that route that cannot be another route.
+Again, there is nothing unique about SDP here, and it is hard to find a right that will be applied to that route that cannot be another route.
 So, for instance, people think the gun ruling was disastrous.
 He would use the privileges of national citizenship route instead of substantive due process.

 ===

 The majority assures us it is just cutting off abortion, but as the dissent notes, there are many more lawsuits to come.
-A federalism fight about abortion pills perhaps one of them.
+A federalism fight about abortion pills is perhaps one of them.
 Thomas' concurrence is a warning about the additional stuff that might be on the chopping block.

 But, the idea that the reason is that the Supreme Court will suddenly not protect substantive due process (or the basic underlining principle of unenumerated rights) is a lot more dubious.
-The overall principle was around in some form since the Founding.
+The overall principle has been around in some form since the Founding.
 The reference to privileges and immunities alone shows it still will be with us for some time.

 Saturday, June 25, 2022